-Mike Barnes serves as Chairman of the Board of the Office of Congressional Ethics.
+Mike Barnes serves as Co-Chairman of the Board of the Office of Congressional Ethics.
 He was a Member of the U.S. House of Representatives from 1979 until 1987 and served as Assistant Majority Whip and served on the Foreign Affairs, Budget, Judiciary and District of Columbia Committees.
 He chaired the Subcommittee on Western Hemisphere Affairs of the Foreign Affairs Committee and the Metropolitan Affairs Subcommittee of the DC Committee.

 Prior to his service in Congress, Mr. Barnes practiced law at Covington & Burling in Washington and was appointed Commissioner of the Maryland Public Service Commission and Vice Chair of the Metropolitan Washington Area Transit Commission.